 What is a Willing Non-Resident School Board or sometimes called an associate board?

-Basic or sometimes referred to as traditional home education is where the parent is fully responsible for the education of their child.
-That means they are required to use the General Learning Outcomes to determine and deliver their child’s education plan.
-The board can provide support but the parent delivers (teaches) the entire home education program for their child.
+Home Education or sometimes referred to as “traditional” home education is where the parent is fully responsible for procurement of the education of their child.
+That means they are required to use the 22 Home Education Learning Outcomes to determine and deliver their child’s education plan.
+The board can provide support but the parent plans, chooses resources, teaches and assesses the entire home education program for their child.
 The home education program is under the Home Education Regulations for grades 1-12.
 The parent is in full control of the entire program.
 The parent can choose to follow the 1400 outcomes per grade of the Alberta Programs of Study or the 22 Home Education Outcomes.

-To get a better idea of what the General Learning Outcomes and what the Alberta Program of Studies are here is a sample of each?
+To get a better idea of what the Home Education Learning Outcomes and what the Alberta Programs of Study are here is a sample of each:

 If your child is registered in distance education, the teacher would deliver the same APS outcomes as children get in physical schools.
-The Alberta Programs of Study has the same general outcomes but each subject is broken down to more specific outcomes and you are given even more details about what you need to achieve for that particular subject.
-For example if you are blended for Science there will be 5 specific topics for each particular grade level for Science that you will need to achieve.
+The Alberta Programs of Study has the same general outcomes as home education, but each subject is broken down to more specific outcomes (about 1400 per grade) and teachers are given even more details about what students need to achieve for that particular subject.
 Here is a link so you can see what that looks like. http://education.alberta.ca/media/654825/elemsci.pdf these are the Alberta Program of Studies for Elementary Science topics.

-Then you are responsible to have a minimum of 2 visits (3 or more if you are blended or fully aligned) with your facilitator (usually these happen at the beginning of the year and at the end of the year).
+Then you are responsible to have a minimum of 2 visits with your facilitator (usually these happen at the beginning of the year and at the end of the year).
 On the school provided portion of shared responsibility, there is no visits other than parent-teacher conferences and report cards issued several times a year.

 Some frequently asked questions …and answers.